The Hive – Home of the Community Spaces Network

 There are also opportunities to attend conservation courses to learn more about habitat management including coppicing and wildlife monitoring and surveying.

-Training events are promoted through our monthly Community Spaces e-newsletter.
+Support for groups including training events are promoted through our monthly Community Spaces e-newsletter.
 You can subscribe to our mailing list below which opens a new browser window.

 Is there anything wrong with this page?